puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_pre.md

 title: "Puppet 3.8.x to 5.x: Get upgrade-ready"
 ---

-Puppet 4 was a major upgrade from Puppet 3.8, with lots of configuration and functionality changes.
+Puppet 4 was a major upgrade from Puppet 3.8, with lots of configuration and functionality changes, and Puppet 5 removed a lot of features and settings that were deprecated in Puppet 4.x.
 Because Puppet likely manages your entire infrastructure, it should be **upgraded with care**.
 Specifically, you should try to:

 * Split the upgrade process into smaller tasks.
 * Confirm that your system remains functional after each task.